 How does attribution bias distort our thinking?

+To make modifications on how people see social situations, researches examine attributions and biases with theory.
+This helps students identify their own abilities in the academic arena.
 You might be able to tell attribution bias for yourself.
 However, others are much more subtle and can be difficult to spot.
 But, there’s a problem.

-We have really short attention spans, so how can we evaluate every possible detail and event in forming our thoughts and opinions?
+We have really short attention spans, so how can we evaluate every possible detail and event forming our thoughts and opinions?
 So even those we are aware of, we might not be able to change anyway – or even know how to change them!